g-ampo/NS3-sims/README.md

 `./waf --run scratch/manet-routing-compare-v3` (gaus markov mobility model)

+Run the simulation twice: once for e.g., AODV, and once for OLSR.
+Do not neglect to change the output file name by setting it anew at `m_CSVfileName ("manet-routing-compare-v3.csv")`, at line 117.

 ## Simulation Outputs

 After running the simulation, in the directory /ns-allinone-3.35/ns-3.35 there should have been created the following files: